kb1vc/SoDaRadio/README.md

 #### Fedora prerequisites

-This process has been tested on a straight-out-of-the-box Fedora 27 release.
+This process has been tested on a straight-out-of-the-box Fedora 28 release.
 It installs all the prerequisites.
 (If you really need to use the libuhd version that you've installed yourself for some other reason, skip the last installation step.)

-Note that Version 6.0.5 has been built on Fedora 28 with LibUHD version 3.12.
+Note that Version 6.4.1 has been built on Fedora 28 with LibUHD version 3.14.0.
-There are some apparent compatibility issues with libUHD version 3.13.
-These will be addressed soon.
-(Sep-11-2018)

 Run the installation commands as "root" or use sudo.
 ~~~~~